Building Module 8 · Understanding What AI Builds

 A software project is a folder on your computer that contains organized files.

 That’s it.
-It’s not magical.
-It’s not complicated.
-It’s a folder.
-Inside that folder are files that work together to create something — a website, an app, a tool.
+It is not magical.
+It is not complicated.
+It is a folder.
+Inside that folder are files that work together to create something — a website, an app, a tool, a data dashboard.

 When people say “I created a new project,” they mean: I made a folder and started putting files in it (or had an AI tool do it for them).